-- LDFs damaging both the cylinder or valve materials, immediately or over time (SCC); - LDFs posing potential flammability risks, especially with oxygen. - LDFs components/contaminants leaving residue upon drying (e.g., in the valve outlet) posing potential risks with container contents to the user in the case of medical and food gases.
+- LDFs damaging both the cylinder or valve materials, immediately or over time potentially causing unexpected and sudden catastrophic failure.
+See 6.1; - LDFs posing potential flammability risks, especially with oxygen.
+See 6.2; and - LDFs components/contaminants leaving residue upon drying (for example, in the valve outlet) posing potential risks with container contents to the user in the case of medical and food gases.
+See 6.3.